lindell/multi-gitter/README.md

       --include-subgroups          Include GitLab subgroups when using the --group flag.
       --insecure                   Insecure controls whether a client verifies the server certificate chain and host name.
 Used only for Bitbucket server.
   -i, --interactive                Take manual decision before committing any change.
 Requires git to be installed.
+      --labels strings             Labels to be added to any created pull request.
       --log-file string            The file where all logs should be printed to. "-" means stdout. (default "-") --log-format string          The formating of the logs.
 Available values: text, json, json-pretty. (default "text") -L, --log-level string           The level of logging that should be made.
 Available values: trace, debug, info, error. (default "info")